fbpx

 Expectations

-At the beginning of the school year, we discuss what math center time looks like and sounds like.
-These expectations are posted so my students can revisit them as needed.
+At the beginning of the school year, we discuss what math center time looks and sounds like.
+I post these expectations so my students can revisit them as needed.

 Struggles

 I always have a few students who have a solid grasp of the activities act as helpers.
-When students are working on centers, I am teaching a small group and do not want to be interrupted.
+When students work with centers, I teach a small group and do not want to be interrupted.
 Often, it takes just moments for a peer to explain to a friend how to do something to get them back on track.

-I've also included a variety of centers in each category of my M.A.T.H. program as well, so students who are really struggling with one activity have the option of choosing another until I can spend some time with them clarifying the task.
+I’ve also included a variety of centers in each category of my M.A.T.H. program, so students who are really struggling with one activity can choose another until I can spend some time with them clarifying the task.

 Interruptions

-In my classroom, we use hand signals for visits to the restroom.
+In my classroom, we use hand signals for restroom visits.
 My students can flash the signal at me, and I can agree or decline with a nod or shake of my head without stopping the flow of my lesson.

 Assessment and Data Collection

 I do not assess the work my students do in centers.
-These activities are practice.
+These activities are used as practice only.
 They are designed to be related to the curriculum expectations but open enough to be flexible in their use and accessible to everyone.

 Photo of guided math lessons and observation forms on sticky notes.
 There is a geoboard with elastics in the bottom-left corner and a pen in the bottom-right.